Port of Hamburg, Germany

 THE HAMBURG FREE PORT AND WAREHOUSE

-The Free Port of Hamburg is, within itself, a city.
-It includes, as already explained, that portion of the city within which customs laws are non-effective.
-It is owned and governed as an immense and complicated bonded warehouse, by the State, which has permitted many manufacturing establishments to locate there in order to obtain the special shipping facilities and the free use of imported raw materials.
+The Free Port of Hamburg is a city within itself.
+It includes, as already explained, that portion of the city within which customs laws are ineffective.
+The state owns and governs it as an immense and complicated bonded warehouse, which has permitted many manufacturing establishments to locate there to obtain special shipping facilities and the free use of imported raw materials.

-The Free Port territory consists of an area of 2,508 acres, of which 785 acres are under water.
-This territory is divided from the city proper by the Lower Harbor, the Inner Harbor, the Zoll-Canal, the Upper Harbor, and the, Upper Harbor Canal.
+The Free Port territory consists of 2,508 acres, of which 785 acres are underwater.
+This territory is divided from the city proper by the Lower Harbor, the Inner Harbor, the Zoll-Canal, the Upper Harbor, and the Upper Harbor Canal.

-Over 13.7 miles of stone quays encircle the various docks within and without the Free Port, these being provided with ten fixed and 631 movable cranes, to which may be added 111 other cranes located in various buildings, or attached to them.
+The Free Port boasts an extensive infrastructure.
+More than 13.7 miles of stone quays surround the various docks, both within and outside the Free Port.
+These docks are equipped with ten fixed and 631 movable cranes, with an additional 111 cranes located in various buildings or attached to them, demonstrating its capacity to handle large volumes of goods.

 Ships from Every Clime Can be Seen in Hamburg's Harbor.